 Requests for Exceptions to Standard Access to Folsom Library

 Access to the Folsom Library is established with the issuance of a valid Rensselaer ID.
 Visiting scholars, visiting researchers and visiting faculty will be granted access to the library during the hours that the building is open.

-Changes to the level of access, or for access not previously granted, must be requested from the library in the form of an email from the requestor's department.
-The request must include the individual's name, RIN, start date, end date, and reason for request.
-Departments requesting access prior to the building opening must provide justifications for the request.
-Access to the library prior to the regular opening-time constitutes a security issue and will be approved as deemed appropriate at the discretion of the library.
+For individuals who did not previously have Library access, or who wish to change their level of access, the requestor’s department must send an e-mail to Manager of Public Services for their approval.
+All requests must include the individual's name, their RIN, the start date and end date of their library access, and the reason for the request.
+Departments requesting library access prior to the building’s normal opening time must provide justifications for the request, as such early access constitutes a security issue and will be approved as deemed appropriate at the discretion of the library.

-Designated individuals granted access to the building prior to opening are not to allow anyone else to enter with them.
+Designated individuals who are granted access to Folsom Library prior to the building’s official opening time are not to allow anyone else to enter with them.
 Failure to comply with this policy will result in the loss of early access to the library.

 Fischbach Seminar Room

 The Fischbach Room is equipped with a lectern fitted with a PC running PowerPoint software, an overhead projector and large projection screen, a wireless microphone, chalkboards, and both DVD and VCR players.
 The tables and chairs are typically arranged in a U-shape configuration to comfortably seat 24 people.
 Extra chairs and tables are available for larger groups, but must be requested at the time of the room reservation.

 The Krause Lounge and the adjoining foyer area are closed to the public when meetings in the Fischbach Room are in progress.